cunybpl/nycet_pnp/src/content/guides/systems/electrical-distribution.md

 <a href="/images/systems/electrical-distribution/electrical distribution figure6.png">
     <figure class="figure mb-4 mt-3">
         <img src="/images/systems/electrical-distribution/electrical distribution figure6.png" class="figure-img img-fluid rounded" alt="Figure 6: Current measurement using current transformers and a data logger to collect measurement data.
 In this figure measurements are taken at the circuit breaker level to capture specific fixtures.
 Voltage and power factor measurements are taken with a power meter.">
         <figcaption class="figure-caption text-left">Figure 6: Current measurement using current transformers and a data logger to collect measurement data.
-In this figure measurements are taken at the circuit breaker level to capture specific fixtures.
+In this figure, measurements are taken at the circuit breaker level to capture specific fixtures.
 Voltage and power factor measurements are taken with a power meter (click on image to enlarge).</figcaption>
     </figure>
 </a>

 Measurement locations in the electrical distribution system are at the conductors in the panelboard or switchgear.
 To measure a lighting plant, the best practice is to capture as much of the lighting plant in a single measurement as possible.
 Measuring at switchgear may be appropriate if all lighting panelboards are dedicated and connected to it, but only the distribution line that supplies electricity to lighting should be measured.
-Alternatively, a sample of panelboards and/or circuits can be measured but a sampling plan must be considered.
-For more information on sampling please refer to Bonneville Power Administration’s guide on sampling.
+Alternatively, a sample of panelboards and/or circuits can be measured, but a sampling plan must be considered.
+For more information on sampling, please refer to Bonneville Power Administration’s guide on sampling.

 ### Calculation Methodology